The Shadow Factory

 It is 1940 and Messerschmitt hell rains down on Hampshire’s most vital port.

 They call it the Southampton Blitz and, despite the government’s Dig for Victory rhetoric, the citizens are angry and terrified; drunk on fear and moonshine.
-Today bombs, tomorrow Nazi jackboots stomping the South Downs — Churchill and co need to up their game or all is lost, and they do.
-In the city’s shadow factories.
+Today bombs, tomorrow Nazi jackboots stomping the South Downs — Churchill and co. need to up their game or all is lost, and they do.
+In the city’s shadow factory.

 We all know about the Battle of Britain Spitfire aces who reignited hope and the chance of victory, but how, and where, did the government create planes capable of such deadly accuracy?
 The Nuffield Southampton City Theatre’s inaugural production tells this story.